alexandertrefz/essence/packages/vscode-extension/README.md

 come from the standard library.
 Inlay hints annotate declarations written without a Type annotation, and double-clicking one writes it into the source;
 `essence.inlayHints.enabled` turns them off.

+### Tests, live

+The workspace's tests run as you type.
+Saving — or simply typing — re-runs the test files the change reached and nothing else: a failed `expect` appears in Problems with the same labels `essence test` prints, and the values a run recorded appear beside the lines that produced them, including every `constant` a test body writes and every line ending in a `§?` value comment.
+Run and Debug lenses sit above each `test` and `suite`. `essence.tests.enabled` turns the automatic runs off.

+Debugging a single test is not wired up yet — the debug adapter has to compile the tests and run one by id — so the Debug lens says so rather than starting a session that would run the wrong thing.

 ### Editing